LeosCtrt/C/README.md

 # C

-This directory contains my first year project in C. All the information needed is available in it ->
+This directory contains my first year project in C. All the information needed is available in it -> Projet_C -> code -> ReadMe